frankstepanski/node-express-course/week4/readme.md

 ![questions](images/QA.gif)

->Let's answer some common questions to help us understand the concepts better.
+>Let's answer some common questions to help you put together a mental model of these concepts.

 **What is a resource?**